General Monogamy of Tsallis $q$-Entropy Entanglement in Multiqubit Systems: conclusion

 \section{conclusion}

-In this paper, we study the monogamy inequality of Tsallis-q entropy entanglement (TEE).
+In this paper, we study the monogamy inequality of TEE.
 We provide an analytic formula of TEE in two-qubit systems for $\frac{5-\sqrt{13}}{2}\leq q\leq\frac{5+\sqrt{13}}{2}.$ The analytic formula of TEE in $2\otimes d$ system is also obtained and we show that TEE satisfies a set of hierarchical monogamy equalities.
 Furthermore, we prove the squared TEE follows a general inequality in the qubit systems.
 As a corollary, we provide the $\alpha$th power of TEE satisfies the monogamy inequality for $\alpha\geq2$.
 Based on the monogamy relations, a set of multipartite entanglement indicators is constructed, which can detect all genuine multiqubit entangled states even in the case of $N$-tangle vanishes.
 Moreover, we study some examples in multipartite higher-dimensional system for the monogamy inequalities.
-Computing a variety of entanglement measures is NP-hard~\cite{Huang13}, which implies (in a rigorous sense) that the analytical formulas of TEE for general mixed states are impossible unless P=NP.
-Thus, to find an useful method to compute general entanglement measures is still a problem.
+Computing a variety of entanglement measures is $NP$-hard~\cite{Huang13}, which implies (in a rigorous sense) that the analytical formulas of TEE for general mixed states are impossible unless $P=NP$.
+Thus, to find a useful method to compute general entanglement measures is still a problem.
 We may find other methods to derive new monogamy inequalities.
-Finally, we believe our results can be used in the quantum physics.